Holidays Calendar for June 19, 2016

 • 1967 Born: Bjørn Dæhlie, Norwegian retired cross-country skier and businessman who won a total of 29 medals in the Olympics and World Championships.

 • 1964 The Civil Rights Act of 1964 passed the Senate.
-This document is considered to be a landmark piece of civil rights legislation in the United State.
+This document is considered to be a landmark piece of civil rights legislation in the United States.

 • 1962 Born: Paula Abdul, American-Canadian singer-songwriter, dancer, choreographer, actress and TV personality who won a Grammy Award in 1990.

 • 1954 Born: Kathleen Turner, American film and stage actress, singer, stage director and activist.
-She was an Al-list film star during the 1980s.
+She was an A-list film star during the 1980s.

 • 1953 Died: Julius and Ethel Rosenberg, American communists.
 They were executed for conspiracy to commit atomic espionage for the Soviet Union.

-• 1947 Born: Salman Rushdie, British Indian novelist and essayist whose second novel Midnight's Children published in 1981 won the Booker Prize.
+• 1947 Born: Salman Rushdie, Indian-born British-American novelist. and essayist whose second novel, Midnight's Children (published in 1981), won the Booker Prize.

 • 1945 Born: Aung San Suu Kyi, Burmese opposition politician who was awarded the 1999 Nobel Peace Prize for her struggle for democracy and human rights.